isomerpages/moe-queenstownsec/_our-pride/Our Quest Inspiring Educators.md

 variant: tiptap
 description: ""
 ---
+<h4><strong>2026 Distinguished Chinese Language Teachers Award – Mdm Tan Kah Geok</strong></h4>
+<p>We are proud that Mdm Tan Kah Geok, Head of Mother Tongue Languages Department,
+was recognised with the <a href="https://www.zaobao.com.sg/news/singapore/story20260824-9566652?ref=today-news-section-card-12" rel="noopener noreferrer nofollow" target="_blank">2026 Distinguished Chinese Language Teachers Award</a> for her dedication to Chinese Language education.
+Through her passion, creativity and commitment to her students, she inspires our Queenstownians to appreciate the richness of the Chinese language and culture, while making learning meaningful and relevant to their lives.
+Her work reflects our belief that inspiring educators do more than teach a language: they nurture curiosity, confidence, and a lifelong connection to learning.</p>
+<p></p>
 <h4><strong>2025 Most Inspiring Tamil Teachers (MITT) Award and the Lifetime Achievement Award – Mr Saratkumar Ganasekaran and Dr Vijayarani d/o Govindasamy</strong></h4>
 <p>In recognition of their outstanding contributions in the teaching and
 learning of the Tamil Language, we are incredibly proud that in 2025, <strong>Mr Saratkumar Ganasekaran </strong>received